biomed-AI/CellFM/readme.md

 ### data preprocessing

 To run **CellFM**, we need to first preprocess the data in h5 or h5ad format.
-The preprocess pipeline for different downstream tasks can refer [process.ipynb](https://github.com/biomed-AI/CellFM/blob/main/tutorials/process.ipynb).
-We recommond storing the processed datasets in [datasets](https://github.com/biomed-AI/CellFM/datasets/) directory.
+The preprocessing pipeline for different downstream tasks can refer to [process.ipynb](https://github.com/biomed-AI/CellFM/blob/main/tutorials/process.ipynb).
+We recommend storing the processed datasets in the [datasets](https://github.com/biomed-AI/CellFM/datasets/) directory.

-### Train on new dataset
+### Train on the new dataset

 We provided a script [train.py](https://github.com/biomed-AI/CellFM/blob/main/train.py) for finetuning or training on new datasets.
-For example, we can train on HumanPBMC dataset with single NPU device by execute:
+For example, we can train on the HumanPBMC dataset with a single NPU device by executing:

 ~~~shell
 # Train with single device